-I was drawn to the beauty of the Pacific Northwest and made the Puget Sound area my home from 1996 until 2011, when I moved to the picturesque state of Colorado.
+I was drawn to the beauty of the Pacific Northwest and have made the Puget Sound area my home since 1996.
+I lived in Colorado for about two years during that time, but moved back home to Washington state in early 2014.
 I'm looking forward to one day living in a cabin in the woods somewhere, with a loyal and faithful companion, and a dog or two.
 Maybe another cat.
 A horse would be cool, but I'd rather not clean poop out of the barn, so maybe not.
 I love animals, but I have to draw the line somewhere, I suppose.
 Okay...
 I digress.
 Wow, that didn't take long.

 Natural and organic products are my preference.
 I am an advocate for clean air and water as every living being's birthright, and I do what I can to spread the word to help promote action wherever they are at risk.
 I believe in holistic healing modalities like Reiki, Qigong, and meditation, and I actively share information about them online via social media tools in addition to this Wandering Spirit blog.
 Other important social issues that I devote my time to spreading awareness about include alternative energy sources, recycling, green building practices, human rights and the prevention of cruelty to animals.